 You don’t want to be one of these girls.
 Move on with your life.
 You are a woman!
 If the guy thinks that you are the one, let him go through the process of convincing you and bringing you back to his life.

 Woman of God, be a real woman of God by gently moving on with your life and expecting precious things from the Shepherd and Overseer of your soul.

 Let me say this before I wrap up this long post:

 Have a fresh start!
 Godly men are looking for a real woman of God!
-They are tired of seeing weak Christian women who are desperate only to get married, not desperate to be the woman God called them to be.
+They are tired of seeing weak Christian women who are desperate only to get married, not desperate to be the women God called them to be.

-Most young Christian women complain saying, “What is the point of being godly woman?
+Most young Christian women complain saying, “What is the point of being a godly woman?
 There are no godly men today.”

 God says, “Be still, and know that I am God;

 I will be exalted in the earth.””
 Psalm 46:10 ///